Walk this way: The best hiking trails in LA

 For friends who want to post on Insta: Mount Hollywood Trail from Griffith Observatory

 With phenomenal views of Los Angeles and the iconic Hollywood Sign, this trail around Mount Hollywood in Griffith Park makes for some great Instagram-worthy shots, especially around sunset.
 Start from the trailhead behind the Griffith Observatory parking lot and gradually climb, gaining 500 feet (150 meters) in elevation over a mile or so, taking in sweeping views of downtown, the surrounding hills and the Observatory, as you go.
-On clear days, it’s even possible to see as far as the ocean.
+On clear days, it’s even possible to see as far as the Pacific Ocean.
 Trust us — if photo ops are your thing, then this is the trail for you.
 Just look at your camera reel at the end of your hike and you’ll think you’ve captured a quintessential “Visit LA” postcard.

 Round trip, the Mount Hollywood Trail is about a 2.5-mile (4 kilometers) loop back to the observatory parking area.
 Parking can be challenging, especially on weekends, so if possible, consider doing this hike on a weekday.
 There’s no shortage of great Los Angeles eateries around the Griffith Park area, but a 12-minute drive will bring you to Pine & Crane, where the sharing-friendly dishes include delicious dan dan noodles and mapo tofu.